Christmas in Nepal – Celebration 2024/2025

 Merry Christmas in Nepal

 Christmas is celebrated globally on the birthday of Jesus Christ.
 They celebrate this day to remember the sacrifice made by Jesus on earth.
-Although the exact day on which Jesus Christ was born is unknown now.
-However, it is said that he was born around 7 BC, which was during the 4th century.
-Before this time people used to worship and celebrate this day secretly.
-Christmas was officially started celebrated on December 25th by the western church later on the eastern country also started celebrating Christmas on the same day.
+However, the exact day Jesus Christ was born is unknown.
+However, it is said that he was born around 7 BC during the 4th century.
+Before this time, people used to worship and celebrate this day secretly.
+Christmas was officially celebrated on December 25 by the Western church.
+Later, the Eastern countries also started celebrating Christmas on the same day.

-During the 4th century before the birth of Jesus Christ people used to celebrate light during mid-winter.
-People used to celebrate that the worst part of the year winter has ended and they could see the sun and feel warm.
-People used to worship different gods for the summer, Germans used to thank and worship god Oden and Romans would worship Saturn who is also known as the God of agriculture.
-But after the birth of Jesus Christ people started celebrating Christmas.
+During the 4th century, before the birth of Jesus Christ, people celebrated light during mid-winter.
+People used to observe that the worst part of the year, winter, had ended, and they could see the sun and feel warm.
+People used to worship different gods for the summer; Germans used to thank and honor Oden, and Romans would worship Saturn, also known as the God of agriculture.
+But after the birth of Jesus Christ, people started celebrating Christmas.

-The official celebration of Christmas was started by the king of Rome Constantine.
-In Nepal celebrated since 2007 after Nepal was declared as a secular state.
-During the rule of arenas in 1950, BS Nepal Christians went to India as celebrating Christmas was not allowed in Nepal.
-But after the Rana rule collapsed all the Christian people came back to Nepal.
-After that many international agencies like the United Mission to Nepal and International Nepal Fellowship were established in Nepal along with these agencies Christianity started to increase in Nepal.
-After that slow churches started to build.
+The king of Rome, Constantine, started the official celebration of Christmas, and in Nepal, it has been celebrated since 2007 after Nepal was declared a secular state.
+During the rule of arenas in 1950, BS Nepal Christians went to India, as celebrating Christmas was not allowed in Nepal.
+But after the Rana rule collapsed, Christians returned to Nepal.

-Now many national and international organization has been giving relief and donation to homeless and elderly people through the churches.
-Now a day’s maximum of churches has been serving Nepal as a shelter for the elderly and homeless people.
+Many national and international organizations have given relief and donations to homeless and older adults through the churches.
+A day’s maximum of churches has served Nepal as a shelter for the elderly and homeless.
 They also have been providing free education.
-Nowadays people have been attracted to Christianity more.
+Nowadays, people are attracted to Christianity more.

 Santa clause in Merry Christmas

-Santa clause is one of the most exciting things about Christmas.
-Years ago in Turkey, there was a famous monk named st. Nicholas.
-He was famous for the piety and kindness he showed to all the people.
-He belonged to a rich and wealthy family.
-Then he traveled to the countryside and gave all his wealth to the poor and sick.
-Once he saved three poor girls who were sold by their fathers to slavery and prostitution.
+Santa Claus is one of the most exciting things about Christmas.
+Years ago, in Turkey, there was a famous monk named St. Nicholas.
+He was renowned for the purity and kindness he showed to all the people.
+He belonged to a wealthy family.
+Then, he traveled to the countryside and gave all his wealth to the poor and sick.
+Once, he saved three poor girls whose fathers were sold into slavery and prostitution.

-Then he traveled into many places he saved thousands of children from child labor and gave them a good life.
-So because of his kind habit, he is known as Santa clause all around the world.
-So from then, every child waits for the gift from Santa clause during Christmas.
-Children are fonder of Santa clause.
-During Christmas, many parents dress up as Santa clause and gave their children gifts.
+Then, he traveled to many places.
+He saved thousands of children from child labor and gave them a good life.
+So because of his kind habit, he is known as Santa Claus worldwide.
+So from then on, every child waits for the gift from Santa Claus during Christmas.
+Children are fonder of Santa Claus.
+Many parents dress up as Santa Claus and give their children gifts during Christmas.

 Christmas Song